General Guide by The All Tomato

 - Tenacity: Reduces the duration of disables by a percentage.
 For example, Lux can root enemies for 2 seconds using Light Binding, but enemies with 35% Tenacity will only be rooted for 1.3 seconds.

 This chapter explains general concepts and terminology.
-To learn about a specific champion's abilities click a portrait on the Champion Info page, or use the League of Legends wiki.
+To learn about a specific champion's abilities use the League of Legends wiki.

 To learn about ideal skill orders, I recommend using online guides for a specific champion.
 However, I can offer a few general tips:

-- Determine what abilites, if any, are '1-point wonders' (utility-oriented abilities that only need 1 rank to get their job done).
+- Determine what abilites, if any, are '1-point wonders' - utility-oriented abilities that don't gain meaningful base damage or reduced cooldown with increased levels.
 Rank these once, but max them last.

 - By level 4, each basic ability should be ranked at least once.

-- Put a point in the ultimate ability whenever possible - at levels 6, 11, and 16.
+- Put a point in your ultimate ability whenever possible - at levels 6, 11, and 16.

 What Do Abilities Do?